-Before we start the package configuration, You have to create environment variables.
+Before we start the SSIS package configuration, You have to create environment variables.
 So that you can access them while configuring the package.
-In order to create Environment Variables, Go to the Control Panel -> System and Security -> System and click on the Advanced System Settings.
+To create Environment Variables, Go to the Control Panel -> System and Security -> System and click on the Advanced System Settings.

-Simple, and elegant way is type Environment Var in search bar, and select the Edit the System Environment variables option as we shown below.
+A simple and elegant way is to type Environment Var in the search bar and select the Edit the System Environment variables option.

-Once you click on the Environment variables.. button, below shown window will be opened.
-Here you can see all the existing variables, and its values.
-Please click on the New.. button to add new variable.
+Once you click the Environment variables.. button, the window below will open.
+Here, you can see all the existing variables and their values.
+Please click on the New.. button to add a new variable.

 Click OK to close the Environment Variables window

 Right-click on the control flow region, which will open the context menu.
 Please select the Package Configurations.. option from it.

 Once you select the Package Configurations.., a new Organizer window opens.

 Please checkmark the Enable Package Configurations to enable the configurations.
 Next, click the Add button to add a new SSIS Package Configuration using Environment Variable.

 Clicking the Add button will open a wizard.
 Please check Don’t show this page again to avoid this first page.